Learn more about our Vascular Surgery options

-Vascular ultrasound and physiologic vascular procedures are booked for The Surgical Clinic patients in the Vascular Laboratory.
+Vascular ultrasound and physiologic vascular procedures are booked for The Surgical Clinic patients in the Vascular Laboratory in Tennessee.
 This convenient and comfortable settings allow Registered Vascular Technologists (RVTs) to evaluate the blood supply to and from various parts of the body.
 This information is obtained without any invasive procedures.
 After an appointment, you will, therefore, be able to return to your regular schedule of activities.
 It is important to point out that your care will be delivered by a professional with an RVT certification.
 The RVT certification, not required in many labs, is the standard at The Surgical Clinic’s labs and helps to assure you that your tests are being conducted by people specialized in these diagnostic procedures.

 The Surgical Clinic understands that many times patients will want to get things moving as fast as possible.
 Vascular Labs are part of The Surgical Clinic in the convenient locations of St. Thomas West, Downtown Clinic, Summit, Mid-South Surgeons (Columbia), Skyline and all three of the Vein Centres at Belle Meade, Mt Juliet and Cool Springs.
 These locations allow you to access advanced laboratory professionals without the congestion of a hospital setting.
 While appointments are required, it is often possible to make a ‘same-day’ appointment.
 Your test results will be sent to your Surgeon to help determine a recommended course of treatment.

 The state-of-the-art laboratory is accredited by the Intersocietal Accreditation Commission and each of the RVT’s are registered through the American Registry of Diagnostic Medical Sonographers (ARDMS).